ceejbot/jthoober/README.md

 [
     { pattern: /jthoober/, event: '*', script: '/usr/local/bin/fortune' },
-    { pattern: /request/, event: 'push', script: './example-script.sh', passargs: true }, ];
+    { pattern: /request/, event: 'push', script: './example-script.sh', passargs: true }, {
+      pattern: /issue/,
+      event: 'issues',
+      func: function(event, cb) { console.log('hi'); cb(); },
+    }
+];
 ```

+Rules may either invoke a script file or call a javascript function.
+The function will be passed the event object & a callback to fire when complete.

 Rules with `passargs` set will receive the repo name as the first script argument.
+This options is meaningless if you are passing a javascript function instead of invoking an external script.

 Set up a webhook for a project on github.
 Point it to your jthoober location & give it the secret string you created earlier.
 Observe that the test payload makes it through.